 - milk (or broth)

-Then you want to season it with salt and pepper.
 To make this sauce is to conquer a really simple culinary technique that has all kinds of potential.
 You can flavor it any way you like (parmesan, spices, herbs, cheese, sauteed vegetables, chicken broth for some of the milk) to recreate any creamy sauce you desire.

-- Fresh herbs, like parsley or thyme
+- Fresh herbs, finely chopped like parsley, basil, or thyme

-- Grated cheese, like parmesan, asiago, or cheddar
+- Grated cheese, like parmesan, asiago, or cheddar (technically, this will then be a Mornay sauce)

 - White wine or sherry for some of the milk